When

 recipe.

-Bread from the bread counter of French
+Baguettes from the bread counter of

-eaten as quickly as baker's bread; but generally speaking
+eaten as quickly as baker's bread.
+Many

 supermarkets use industrial dough which has been deep-frozen before

 are not allowed, by law, to call themselves "boulangeries".
+However,

 Tourists travelling through France, who